 It is a good idea to carry a small amount of £GBP though, as it could take you a week or two to open an account.
 You have lots of different options to choose from, so we recommend using the internet or going into the bank to talk to them.
 There are different kinds of bank accounts to choose from, with different services and transfer times.
 Opening a basic account does not cost any money, although there are premium accounts that charge fees.

-While we cannot recommend any one bank, there are a number of branches close to campus including The Bank of Scotland, TSB Bank, Clydesdale Bank, Santander, and the Royal Bank of Scotland all on Byres Road.
+While we cannot recommend any one bank, there are a number of branches close to campus including The Bank of Scotland, TSB Bank, Virgin Money, Santander, and the Royal Bank of Scotland all on Byres Road.